Skip to content

 Physical and Neurological Impairment (PNI)

-The public consultation on the proposal to expand the provision at Lonsdale School to take an additional 20 pupils is now closed.
-The additional places would be achieved by formally closing residential accommodation, which has been unused since March 2020, and converting it to teaching areas.
+We have expanded the provision at Lonsdale School to create 20 additional places for the 24/25 academic year.
+This has been achieved by formally closing residential accommodation, which has been unused since March 2020, and converting it to teaching areas.

-The school would be enhancing its preparing for adulthood offer for all pupils at the school with dedicated 'preparing for adulthood' areas in the vacated residential spaces.
+The school has enhanced its preparing for adulthood offer for all pupils at the school with dedicated 'preparing for adulthood' areas in the vacated residential spaces.
 By making preparing for adulthood part of the school’s core curriculum, it hopes to help all pupils gain vital skills to help them become independent.

 Alternative Provision for children at risk of exclusion